FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Description: The annealing time for the film

 ### Analysis
-- cv
+- cp
-  - Type: CV
+  - Type: CP
-  - Description: Cyclic voltammetry
+  - Description: Chronopotentiometry
 - ca
   - Type: CA
   - Description: Chronoamperometry
-- cp
-  - Type: CP
-  - Description: Chronopotentiometry
-### DatasetForPlots
-- filename
-  - Type: string
-  - Description: The filename with path
-- reference
-  - Type: string
-  - Description: The reference
-- name
-  - Type: string
-  - Description: The name
-- conducting_salt
-  - Type: string
-  - Description: The conducting_salt
-- concentration
-  - Type: string
-  - Description: The conducted_salt_concentration
-- solvent
-  - Type: string
-  - Description: The solvent
-- pH
-  - Type: string
-  - Description: The pH value
-- scan_rate
-  - Type: string
-  - Description: The scan rate
-- substrate
+- cv
-  - Type: string
+  - Type: CV
-  - Description: name of the substrate (WE)
+  - Description: Cyclic Voltammetry

 ### CP
+- measurement_potential_unit
+  - Type: PotentialUnits
+  - Description: The potential unit of the measurement
+- measurement_time_unit
+  - Type: TimeUnits
+  - Description: The time unit of the measurement
 - induced_current
   - Type: float
   - Multiple: True
   - Description: The induced current
 - induced_current_unit
   - Type: CurrentUnits
-  - Description: The induced current
-- induced_current_second
-  - Type: CurrentUnits
-  - Description: The first induced current
+  - Description: The induced current unit
 - time_duration
+  - Type: float
+  - Description: The duration time of the induced current
+- time_duration_unit
   - Type: TimeUnits
-  - Description: The duration time of the induced current
+  - Description: The duration time unit of the induced current
 - potential_end_value
   - Type: PotentialUnits
   - Description: The potential value at the end of the measurement